mcibique/vue-testing-examples/README.md

 ```

-If your service depends on other services, you can pass IDs as a second parameters:
+If your service depends on other services, you can pass array of IDs as a second parameter:
 ```js
 import { Register } from '@di';
 import { OTHER_SERVICE_ID } from './other-service';